hbowie/notenik/docs/index.md

 The Notenik approach to identifying fields within a Note is very similar to the [Multimarkdown metadata syntax](http://fletcher.github.io/MultiMarkdown-4/metadata.html), and also similar to [YAML](https://en.wikipedia.org/wiki/YAML).

-<h2 id="add-a-link-field-to-make-a-bookmark">Add a Link Field to Make a Bookmark</h2>

-A Link Field within Notenik is intended to hold a URL: a hyperlink to a location on the Web (or to a local file, if you're prefer to use it that way).

-You can easily Launch a link from within Notenik, either by using the dropdown to the left of the Link value, or by clicking on the Launch button in the Toolbar.

-The Link Label dropdown also provides a couple of other options.
-Use the Tweak option to "tweak" your URL in some potentially useful ways; use the Disk File option to select a local file on your computer, to build a Link pointing to that file.

-Adding a Link to a Note doesn't necessarily reduce the Note to a simple Bookmark, but this is certainly one way to use a Collection of Notes.

-Look under the Collection menu for an option to Validate Links.
-Notenik will check all your Link Values to make sure they're accessible, and will add an 'Invalid URL' tag to any Notes that are unresponsive.

 <h2 id="organize-your-notes-with-tags">Organize Your Notes with Tags</h2>